Twdiap/WAG-One/README.md

 # WAG One

+Wear your GIFs!

-Wear your GIFs.
-WAG One is a wearable pendant / earring / pin / ring that loops your favorite GIFs on a tiny round display, built around an ESP32-C3 (V2 with ESP32-C6 incoming with the new PCB)
+WAG One is a wearable pendant / earring / pin / ring (or anything you want really) that loops your favorite GIFs on a tiny round display, built around an ESP32-C3 (V2 with ESP32-C6 incoming with the new PCB, ambiant light sensor and gyroscope also coming in the near futrure).

 ![v1 metal pendent first version](docs/media/v1-pendent-test3.jpg)